574n13y/Aws/CI CD pipeline/Readme.md

 - Copy the Public Ip of the machine and paste it to the browser to access the Jenkins portal.
   ![dev7](https://github.com/574n13y/Aws/assets/35293085/2d155e05-be53-4b7e-8a78-2016fc7f28ec)

 - We need an Administrator Password to unlock this.
-Run following command
+Run the following command
   ```
   cat /var/lib/jenkins/secrets/initialAdminPassord
   ```